MONESH-M-S/student-detail/README.md

 ### Back-end

-At the backend [Node's](https://nodejs.org) ExpressJS was used for accept incoming requsets and sending back the responses, for database [MongoDB](https://mongodb.com) was used and [Firebase](https://firebase.google.com) for admin authentication.
+At the backend [Node's](https://nodejs.org) `ExpressJS` was used for accept incoming requsets and sending back the responses, for database [MongoDB](https://mongodb.com) was used.

 ## Further